The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Applications of Fermat's principle on a relativistic curved mirror

-Now let us study the behaviour of a mirror system where the object, the image and the curved mirror are all moving parallel to the principal axis at a constant speed $v$ to the right relative to a rest observer, as shown in Figure~\ref{curved-mirror-moving}.
-The light ray travels from point {\bf A}, is reflected at point {\bf C} on the surface of the mirror, and finally reaches point {\bf B}.
-During the movement of the mirror system, it is important to keep in mind the two important matters : \begin{itemize} \item the speed of light is {\it remains the same} as observed by either the rest or moving observers, as stated by the second postulate of the special theory of relativity~\cite{Einstein05}. \item the length that is parallel to the direction of the movement appears shorter with respect to the rest observer due to the Lorentz contraction. \end{itemize}
+Now let us study the behaviour of a mirror system where the object, the image and the curved mirror are all moving parallel to the principal axis at a constant speed $v$ to the right relative to the observer, as shown in Figure~\ref{curved-mirror-moving}.
+The light ray travels from point {\bf A} at time $t = 0$, is reflected at point {\bf C} on the surface of the mirror at time $t = t_a$, and finally reaches point {\bf B} at time $t = t_a + t_b$.
+During the movement of the mirror system, it is important to keep in mind two important rules : \begin{itemize} \item the speed of light {\it remains the same} as observed by either the rest or moving observers, as stated by the second postulate of the special theory of relativity~\cite{Einstein05}. \item lengths that are parallel to the direction of the movement appear shorter with respect to the rest observer due to the Lorentz contraction. \end{itemize}